Bounds on the genus for 2-cell embeddings of prefix-reversal graphs: Introduction

 A family of graphs that is ubiquitous in computer science and discrete mathematics is the family of \emph{pancake graphs} or \emph{prefix-reversal graphs}.
-These graphs have applications to parallel computing and bioinformatics (see, for example, e.g.,~\cite{HannenPev,Haynes2008,KF95,LJD93}).
-These graphs arise for the classical \emph{pancake problem}~\cite{Dweighter75} where one wished to sort a stack of pancakes of different diameters by flipping some of the pancakes utilizing a chef's spatula.
+These graphs have applications to parallel computing and bioinformatics (see, for example, Hannenhalli and Pevzner, Hayes, et al., Kanevsky and Feng, and Lakshmivarahan, Jwo, and Dhall~\cite{HannenPev,Haynes2008,KF95,LJD93}).
+These graphs arise from the classical \emph{pancake problem} of Dweighter~\cite{Dweighter75} where one wishes to sort a stack of pancakes of different diameters by flipping some of the pancakes at a time utilizing a chef's spatula, and repeating this process.
 Several properties of these graphs are understood, such as their being regular, vertex-transitive, and having a recursive structure.
-Regarding the cycles in these graphs, one can find cycles of all lengths from the \emph{girth} (length of the shortest cycle) to a Hamiltonian cycle~\cite{BBP19, BB23, KF95}.
-Regarding the genus of the pancake graphs, Nguyen and Bettayeb~\cite{NB09} provided the first known lower and upper bounds.
+Regarding the cycles in these graphs, one can find cycles of all length from the \emph{girth} (length of the shortest cycle) to a Hamiltonian cycle, see the authors' other work (with Patidar) and Kanevsky and Feng~\cite{BBP19, BB23, KF95}.
+Regarding the genus of the pancake graph, Nguyen and Bettayeb~\cite{NB09} provided the first known lower and upper bounds.
 In this paper, we improve their upper bound, and provide lower and upper bounds for other related pancake graphs.